-Good hand hygiene starts with parents, according to Lyons.
+Good hand hygiene starts with parents, according to Dr. Bowling.
 Washing hands with children is one of the best ways to help instill good hand-washing habits that they’ll use for the rest of their lives.

-“Whenever you think you may have come in contact with germs, wash your hands,” she said.
-“After you enter your home, after you use the restroom, before you prepare or eat food, wash your hands.
-And when your child sees you practicing good hand hygiene, he or she will follow by example.”
+“Wash your hands at any point when you think you may have come in contact with germs,” she said.
+“After entering your home after being in a public place, after using the restroom and before you prepare or eat food are all times that should trigger hand-washing.
+When it’s automatic for you and your child sees you practicing good hand hygiene, the child will follow by example.”

-Here are some tips and tricks to help kids learn to love to lather:
+Here are some tips and tricks to help kids learn to love to wash their hands:

 - Get in the habit of washing your hands together after returning home.
 Steady routines help habits form.

-- Make sure your child has a stool to comfortably reach the sink.
+- Make sure your child has a stool to reach the sink comfortably.
 Hand-washing should not seem like a chore.

 - Hang a poster in the bathroom that shows step-by-step instructions on proper hand-washing.
-Make the poster with your child and help him or her decorate it.
-It will be a fun reminder of the healthy habit.
+Make and decorate the poster together with your child, creating a fun reminder of the healthy habit.

 What about hand sanitizer?